-52. Spatial interrogation of low grade prostate cancer to identify genomic events responsible for driving indolent not aggressive disease, 1,2,3,4 - Dr. Alistair Lamb
+52. Spatial interrogation of low grade prostate cancer to identify genomic events responsible for driving indolent not aggressive disease^{,1,2,3,4} - Dr. Alistair Lamb

-Primary Supervisor: Dr Alistair Lamb Second Supervisor: Prof. Ian Mills
+Primary Supervisor: Dr Alistair Lamb Second Supervisor: Prof. Ian Mills Eligibility: All tracks are eligible to apply for this project.

-Background: Over the past decade we have increasingly accepted that prostate cancer classified as "low risk" (Gleason Grade Group 1 (Gleason Score 3+3 = 6), PSA <10, Stage T1-T2a) are indolent and do not progress.
-This has led to a recommendation for most men with this type of prostate cancer to undergo active surveillance.
-Indeed, opinion leaders in prostate cancer are increasingly calling for Grade Group 1 prostate cancer to cease being called "carcinoma".
-However, we know little about the genetic composition of such low grade tumours, largely because research has focussed on higher grade disease, but also because we have lacked the spatial genomic technologies to carefully interrogate discrete selected areas of prostate tissue.
-Those technologies are now available and have been developed to a point where the clonal copy number composition of epithelial regions can be defined, although they still lack spatial epigenomic analyses.
+Background: Over the past decade we have increasingly accepted that prostate cancer classified as "low risk" (Gleason Grade Group 1 (Gleason Score 3+3 = 6), PSA <10, Stage T1-T2a) are indolent and do not progress.1 This has led to a recommendation for most men with this type of prostate cancer to undergo active surveillance.23 Indeed, opinion leaders in prostate cancer are increasingly calling for Grade Group 1 prostate cancer to cease being called "carcinoma".45 However, we know little about the genetic composition of such low grade tumours, largely because research has focussed on higher grade disease, but also because we have lacked the spatial genomic technologies to carefully interrogate discrete selected areas of prostate tissue.
+Those technologies are now available67 and have been developed to a point where the clonal copy number composition of epithelial regions can be defined,78 although they still lack spatial epigenomic analyses.